0xprinc/checks-while-hacks/README.md

 22. Its better to store the values of `state variables` in `local variables` when the state variables are called multiple times, as `MLOAD` is cheaper than `SLOAD`.
 This process is called `variable caching`.
 23. Try to provide the values of state variables as parameter to internal functions as this will minimize `SLOAD` which is expensive than `CALLDATACOPY`.
 24. `OnlyOwner` function should be marked as `payable`, this will lower cost for legitimate callers due to avoidance of CALLVALUE, DUP1, JUMPI, REVERT, POP, JUMPDEST.
 (Practice this iff the security is not sacrificed).
+25. `transferFrom` function should be a mandatory function in every token implementation if they support arbitrary addresses as there are smart contracts that can only approve the tokens but not initiate the transaction using the `transfer` function.

 ## Modifiers